-Get a Jump on Your Future!
+Coconino County Tech Prep- Get a Jump on Your Future!

-Atre you a recent high school graduate from one of the following high schools?
+Are you a recent high school graduate from one of the following high schools?

-- Flagstaff High School
+- · Flagstaff High School

 - Coconino High School

 - Sinagua High School

-- Page High School
+- · Page High School

 - Tuba City High School

-- Greyhills Academy High School
+- · Greyhills Academy High School

-- Grand Canyon High School
+- · Grand Canyon High School

-- Williams High School
+- · Williams High School

 Did you complete a vocational program while in high school?
 If so, you may have already earned CCC credit for the vocational program you completed in high school.

 Before you sign up for a vocational course at CCC, check with Vocational Counseling Services.
-You may not need to repeat what you have already taken in high school.
+You may not need to repeat what you have already learned in high school.